Greece: EU’s external border is hardening, attitudes are too

 At one newly built section of the wall, buds of cotton from nearby farms are caught in the razor wire, while wild goats, cut off from their usual grazing grounds, scour the riverbank for something to eat.

-A few hundred meters (yards) westward, 41-year-old farm worker Stavros Lazaridis, tosses bales of hay onto a truck.
+A few hundred meters westward, 41-year-old farm worker Stavros Lazaridis tosses bales of hay onto a truck.
 He says the extension can’t come fast enough.

 “Before the wall went up, we had a lot of trouble.
 More than 200 or 300 (migrants) could cross through the village in a single day.
 It was out of control,” he said.